False Killer Whale

 - The false killer whale will sometimes snatch food right out of fishing lines.
 However, it has also been known to offer food to divers.

 The scientific name of these animals is Pseudorca crassidens.
-Pseudorca obviously means pseudo (or false) orca, while crassidens means thick toothed in Latin.
-The false killer whale is the only currently living member of its genus (although two more species are known from the fossil record).
-It belongs to the family of Delphinidae, making it closely related to oceanic dolphins and orcas.
+Pseudorca obviously means pseudo (or false) orca, while crassidens means thick-toothed in Latin.
+The false killer whale is the only currently living member of its genus (although the fossil record shows there were two additional known species).
+It belongs to the family of Delphinidae, making it closely related to oceanic orcas and dolphins.

 Obviously, as a cetacean, this is a type of mammal to its core, because it gives birth to live young and produces milk.
 The cetaceans actually evolved from hoofed mammals some 50 million years ago.
 An early cetacean ancestor probably looked like the modern deer-like chevrotain, but the hippos are the closest living relative.